Arché Research Centre for Logic, Language, Metaphysics and Epistemology

 Semester 1 (September - December 2018), each Friday at 10.15 in the Arché Seminar Room (starting on 28 September): we will read Paul of Venice's own solution in his treatise De Insolubilibus from his Logica Magna in the transcription and English translation which Barbara Bartocci and I are preparing as part of our project on Theories of Paradox in Fourteenth-Century Logic.

-Semester 2 (February - June 2018): We will read through the discussion of insolubles in John Wyclif's Logicae Continuatio (aka 'Proofs of Propositions') in Mark Thakkar's draft edition and translation.
+Semester 2 (February - June 2018): We read through the discussion of insolubles in John Wyclif's Logicae Continuatio (aka 'Proofs of Propositions') in Mark Thakkar's draft edition and translation.

 Semester 2: We read through some more of John Wyclif's Logicae Continuatio (aka 'Proofs of Propositions') in Mark Thakkar's draft edition and translation.